Bloodsport (film)

-Bloodsport is a 1988 American martial arts action film directed by Newt Arnold and starring Jean-Claude Van Damme, Leah Ayres, Forest Whitaker, Donald Gibb, Roy Chiao, and Bolo Yeung.
-The film centers on Frank Dux (Van Damme), a United States Army Captain and ninjitsu practitioner, who competes in an underground, full-contact martial arts tournament called the Kumite in Hong Kong.
-It was one of Van Damme's first starring films and showcased his athletic abilities, launching his career as a mainstream action star.
+Bloodsport is a 1988 martial arts film directed by Newt Arnold.
+An American-Hong Kong co-production, the film stars Jean-Claude Van Damme, with a supporting cast of Leah Ayres, Forest Whitaker, Donald Gibb, Roy Chiao, and Bolo Yeung.
+The film centers on Frank Dux (Van Damme), a United States Army Captain and ninjutsu practitioner who competes in an underground full-contact martial arts tournament called the Kumite in Hong Kong.
+Based on Dux's real-life claims, the film was marketed as a true story.
+It was one of Van Damme's first lead roles and showcased his abilities, launching his career as a mainstream action star.

 The screenplay is based on many of Dux's claims first covered in the November 1980 issue of Black Belt magazine.
-The real Dux served as the film's action choreographer and technical advisor.
+The real Dux served as the action choreographer and technical advisor.
 After its release, many of Dux's claims were disputed, including by co-screenwriter Sheldon Lettich, who claimed Dux fabricated his fight record and the existence of the Kumite.

-Bloodsport was produced by Cannon Films and released by Warner Bros. on 26 February 1988.
-Despite mixed reviews from critics, it was a considerable box office success, grossing $50 million on a budget of $1.5–2.3 million.
-It developed a strong cult following, and has been cited as an influence on the development of mixed martial arts.
-It spawned three direct-to-video sequels.
+Bloodsport was produced and released by Cannon Films on February 26, 1988.
+Despite negative critical reviews, it was a considerable box office success, grossing $50 million on a budget of $1.5–2.3 million.
+The success of the film helped the resurgence of the martial arts film genre in America.
+It has also been identified as a cult film and spawned a film series which includes four sequels.

 Plot

-U.S. Army Captain Frank Dux has trained in the ways of ninjutsu under his sensei Senzo Tanaka.
-As a boy, Dux and a group of his friends broke into Tanaka's home to steal a katana, but Dux was apprehended while returning the katana to its place.
-Impressed by Dux's integrity and toughness, Senzo decided to train him alongside his son, Shingo.
-After Shingo's death, Senzo trains Dux as a member of the Tanaka clan.
-Dux is invited to the Kumite, an illegal martial arts tournament in Hong Kong.
-After his Army superiors refuse to let him go, Dux goes absent without leave, says goodbye to his sensei and leaves for Hong Kong.
+U.S. Army Captain Frank Dux, who has trained in the ways of ninjutsu since he was a boy under sensei Senzo Tanaka, is invited to the Kumite, an illegal martial arts tournament in Hong Kong.
+Dux goes absent without leave and leaves for Hong Kong.
 Two Criminal Investigation Command agents, Helmer and Rawlins, are assigned to track down and arrest Dux.

-After arriving in Hong Kong, Dux befriends American fighter Ray Jackson and their guide Victor Lin.
-When they arrive at the Kumite arena, the officials are skeptical but eventually accept them after Dux proves his connection to the Tanaka clan by performing the Dim Mak death touch.
-On the first day of the tournament, Dux earns the enmity of the ruthless Kumite champion Chong Li after breaking his record for the fastest knockout.
+After arriving in Hong Kong, Dux befriends American Vale Tudo fighter Ray Jackson.
+When they arrive at the Kumite arena, Dux proves his connection to the Tanaka clan by performing the Dim Mak death touch.
+On the first day of the tournament, Dux breaks Kumite champion Chong Li's record for the fastest knockout.
+Helmer and Rawlins arrive in Hong Kong and contact local police inspector Chen.